Blue Book allows for more accurate estimates for out-of-network insurance plans.

-Note: If you are moving from Legacy Blue Book to Blue Book:
+Note: If moving from Legacy Blue Book to Blue Book:

-- If you have entered fees into an Out-of-Network fee schedule, they will need to be copied to Manual Blue Book fee schedules.
+- If fees have been entered into an Out-of-Network fee schedule, they will need to be copied to Manual Blue Book fee schedules.
 See Fees Copy.
 Then associate the fee schedule to the insurance plan.

-- If you have entered allowed amounts into the Allowed column on claims in the past, these amounts will be considered for future calculations.
+- If allowed amounts have been entered into the Allowed column on claims in the past, these amounts will be considered for future calculations.